EdwinRodger/MyMangaDataBase/README.md

 MyMangaDataBase is made in [python 3.10](https://www.python.org/downloads/release/python-3101/) and can be run on python>=3.8

 You can download the repository by going into 'Code' and then clicking 'Download ZIP' or just click [here](https://github.com/EdwinRodger/MyMangaDataBase/archive/refs/heads/main.zip) to download the same zip file

-Don't want to download the code?
-No worries!

 If you have [git](https://git-scm.com/) installed on your device, you can clone the github repository by running the command below into your terminal -